Commission recommends new names for 9 Army bases to end ties to Confederacy - NewsBreak

 “Today’s announcement highlights the Commission’s efforts to propose nine new installation names that reflect the courage, values, sacrifices, and diversity of our military men and women,” Austin said.

-The post Commission recommends new names for 9 Army bases to end ties to Confederacy appeared first on Louisiana Illuminator .
+The post Commission recommends new names for 9 Army bases to end ties to Confederacy appeared first on Georgia Recorder .